When ordering from us, personal information is collected in order for the order to be executed.

 4. Agreement fees

 Payment is made to WebbPlatsen in the form of the WebbPlats subscription fee that is valid at any given time.
 WebbPlatsen reserves the right to invoice Customer in advance.
 Payment is made against invoice.
-Invoicing period is the same as contract period.
-Payment must be made no later than 30 days after the invoice’s exhibition date unless otherwise agreed.
+Payment must be made no later than 20 days after the invoice’s exhibition date unless otherwise agreed.
 Customer shall immediately notify WebbPlatsen if an invoice is considered incorrect.
 In case of late payment, interest on late payment is charged by 7.5% per month from the due date, statutory reminder fee and, where applicable, collection fee.
 Customer must notify WebbPlatsen in writing when changing the billing address.
 Invoice is sent in PDF format to the customer’s specified email address.
 If a paper invoice is requested, a billing fee is charged.
 This fee is currently SEK 36 + VAT but may be changed without further notice.

 5. Transfer of Agreements